 For more than sixty years, Modjeska Monteith Simkins used the wooden cottage at the corner of Elmwood and Marion St. as both a home and a headquarters.

-Known as the “matriarch of Civil Rights activists” in S.C., Modjeska Monteith Simkins led the charge for equality tirelessly her entire adult life.
+One of the greatest human rights advocates in South Carolina's history, Modjeska Monteith Simkins led the charge for equality tirelessly her entire adult life.
 Simkins was born in 1899, the granddaughter of emancipated slaves and eldest of eight children.
 Simkins devoted her life to fighting injustices placed upon African Americans.
 Not only did she work during a time when systematic oppression and violence ensnared the black community, but she was a woman in a man’s world.

 From her porch, Simkins kept a keen eye on the once-bustling neighborhood around her.
 Though never slow to offer money or a free meal to a stranger, she would often say, “Just because I helped you once, don’t think that I adopted you.”